Size of exceptional sets in weakly mixing systems

-\begin{proof}[Step 4] Note that As such, $\{F_{n}(m/2)\}_{m \in \mathbb{Z}}$ is exactly the probability distribution of a lazy random walk on $\mathbb{Z}$ with $n$ steps that moves to the left or right with probability $1/6$ at every step.
+\begin{proof}[Step 4] Note that As such, $F_n(0)$ is bounded by the sum of at most two adjacent point probabilities for the lazy random walk on $\frac12\mathbb Z$ with $n$ steps that moves to the left or right by $1/2$ with probability $1/6$ and stays put with probability $2/3$.
 By the local limit theorem \cite{Durrett}, we see that $F_{n}(0) = O(n^{-1/2})$.
 Together with the fact that $D_l \preceq F_{b_l - 1}$, our proof is complete. \end{proof} \end{proof}